 Neurodiverse traits are not disorders or deficits; they represent different ways of thinking, processing information, and experiencing the world.
 However, individuals with neurodiverse traits often face challenges in society due to a lack of understanding and especially accommodations.

-The Impact of Neurodiversity on Complex Post Traumatic Stress Disorder
+The Impact of Neurodiversity on Complex Post-traumatic Stress Disorder

 Individuals who identify as neurodivergent may have unique ways of processing information and interacting with the world around them.

 Mental health professionals must know an individual’s neurodiversity when treating C-PTSD.
 This can help create a more personalized and effective treatment plan that considers the individual’s unique needs and strengths.
+C-PSTD, along with Traumatic Brain Injuries (TBI), are often referred to as environmental forms of neurodiversity.
+This means that they are caused by external factors, such as trauma or injury, rather than being a part of someone’s neurology from birth.

 Is Recovery Possible from Complex PTSD?